normen/vim-pio/README.md

 ```

 ### Background Make
-I suggest also installing the awesome [vim-dispatch](https://github.com/tpope/vim-dispatch) plugin by tpope to be able to run compilations in the background.
+I suggest also installing the awesome [vim-dispatch](https://github.com/tpope/vim-dispatch) plugin by tpope to be able to use `:Make` instead of `:make` to run compilations in the background.

-### PlatformIO
+### Further Info
-This plugin is based on the awesome built-in VIM support of PlatformIO, check out the information [here](https://docs.platformio.org/en/latest/integration/ide/vim.html)
+This plugin is based on the built-in VIM and ccls support of PlatformIO, check out the information [here](https://docs.platformio.org/en/latest/integration/ide/vim.html)